ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * **h2dm** following the intuitions of the KenLM implementation, realizes the hash-map based trie using the linear probing hash map which turns to be the fastest trie with one of the best memory consumption.
 This tries type is used as a default one

 ##General design
 This section describes the ultimate and the current designs of the provided software.
 Note that the designs below are schematic only and the actual implementation might deviate.
 Yet, they are sufficient to reflect the overall structure of the software.

+Note that, the design of the system with text pre/post-processing is given at the very end of this section and is not reflected in the ultimate design diagram.
+The latter is done due to the fact that the text pre/post-processing, although an important part of the translation proces, is currently considered to be an optional task.

 We first provide the ultimate design we are going to work for and then give some insights into the currently implemented version thereof.

 The designs were created using [Unified Modeling Language (UML)](http://www.uml.org/) with the help of the online UML tool called [UMLetino](http://www.umletino.com/).